Almond Truffles Recipe

 • Place the remaining 2 tablespoons of coconut on a small plate.
 Roll each ball in the coconut to coat.

-• Store the truffles in the refrigerator until ready to serve.
-You may want to put them out on the counter for about 30 minutes prior to serving if you want them softened.
+• Store the truffles in the refrigerator in an airtight container until ready to serve.
+You may want to put them out on the counter for about 30 minutes to bring them to room temperature prior to serving if you want them softened.

 Calories: 106kcal | Carbohydrates: 12g | Protein: 2g | Fat: 7g | Saturated Fat: 3g | Sodium: 2mg | Potassium: 168mg | Fiber: 3g | Sugar: 9g | Vitamin A: 18IU | Calcium: 27mg | Iron: 1mg